-The world's second-biggest mobile operator has long been linked with a purchase or tie-up with Liberty, Europe's largest cable operator, as fixed and mobile telecom markets and networks converge.
+Vodafone, the world's second-biggest mobile operator, has long been linked with a purchase or tie-up with Liberty, Europe's largest cable operator.

-Liberty Global, which has operations in 12 European countries including Ireland, Britain, Germany and the Netherlands, has a market capitalisation of $46 billion, while Vodafone's is £66 billion.
+Liberty Global, which is present in 14 countries including Ireland, Germany, Britain and the Netherlands, has a market capitalisation of $45 billion, while Vodafone has a market cap of about $98 billion.